 Q: What should I do about my finances if I’m not making enough money?

 A: It’s essential to have a clear plan B. Be careful not to overextend yourself financially.
 Make sure you’ve got an emergency fund and saved money.
 Consider selling unwanted items to earn extra cash.
-If you have the opportunity to work a second job, try to negotiate a higher wage.
+If you can work a second job, negotiate a higher wage.

 Top Myths About Depression Economy